core-wg/oscore/draft-ietf-core-object-security.md

 ### HTTP Message Fields

 In contrast to CoAP, where OSCORE does not protect header fields to enable CoAP-CoAP proxy operations, the use of OSCORE with HTTP is restricted to transporting a protected CoAP message over an HTTP hop.
 Any unprotected HTTP message fields may reveal information about the transport of the OSCORE message and enable various denial-of-service attacks.
-It is recommended to additionally use TLS {{RFC8446}} for HTTP hops, which enables encryption and integrity protection of headers, but still leaves some information for traffic analysis.
+It is RECOMMENDED to additionally use TLS {{RFC8446}} for HTTP hops, which enables encryption and integrity protection of headers, but still leaves some information for traffic analysis.

 # CDDL Summary {#cddl-sum}